bjornsturmberg/NumBAT/docs/source/tutorial.rst

 where we have accessed the docstring of the Light class from objects.py

 In the remainder of this chapter we go through a number of example simo.py files.

-Another tip to mention before diving into the examples is running simulations within screen seshions, which allow you to disconnect from servers leaving them to continue your processes.
+But before we do, another quick tip about running simulations within screen sessions, which allow you to disconnect from servers leaving them to continue your processes.

 .. raw:: latex